purvasingh96/Deep-learning-with-neural-networks/Chapter-wise code/Code - PyTorch/7. Attention Models/1. NMT/NMT SetUp.md

 13. The true target tokens are still hanging out here, and we'll pass down along with the log probabilities to be matched against the predictions.<br>
 <img src="./images/27. step - 13.png" width="40%"></img><br><br>

+## Next Up
+Next, we will learn about how to evaluate NMT models.
+You can find the readme file [here](./Evaluating%20NMT.md)